mrgnhnt96/revali/doc-site/docs/constructs/revali_server/access-control/expect-headers.md

+---
+description: Require specific headers in a request
+---

 # Expect Headers

 Similar to [Allow Headers][allow-headers], you can specify which headers the server expects in a request.
 The server will reject any request that does not contain the expected headers.
 The server will **not** reject a request if the request contains additional headers that are not specified in `@ExpectHeaders`.